Tomires/thesis/exploration.md

 #### Explore GUI

 Updates information present on the game's user interface.
 The script also manages all keyboard and mouse/touch input from the player when out of battle.
 Due to complicated UI elements, the GUI is divided between four files - inventory, encyclopaedia and quest GUIs and the explore GUI file, which includes links to the remaining three files via built-in template functionality.
-Unfortunately, Defold doesn't allow the developer to add separate GUI scripts to linked GUI files.
+Unfortunately, Defold does not allow the developer to add separate GUI scripts to linked GUI files.

 #### Quest